Historic Preservation Commission - February 15, 2017 - Minutes

 THE MEETING WAS CALLED TO ORDER BY PRESIDENT WOLFRAM AT 12:41 PM

-STAFF IN ATTENDANCE: John Rahaim – Director of Planning Department, Desiree Smith, Stephanie Cisneros, Deborah Landis, Marcelle Boudreaux, Tim Frye – Historic Preservation Coordinator, Jonas P. Ionin – Commission Secretary
+STAFF IN ATTENDANCE: Jeff Joslin – Director of Current Planning, Desiree Smith, Stephanie Cisneros, Deborah Landis, Marcelle Boudreaux, Tim Frye – Historic Preservation Coordinator, Jonas P. Ionin – Commission Secretary

 + indicates a speaker in support of an item;